TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ## Recommended Sonarr/Radarr Settings

-The following settings are recommended for Sonarr/Radarr, else it could happen that Sonarr/Radarr will miss downloads that are still in the queue/history.
+The following settings are recommended for Sonarr/Radarr, otherwise, Sonarr/Radarr could miss downloads that are still in the queue/history.
 Being that Sonarr/Radarr only looks at the last xx amount in the queue/history.

 ### Sonarr